 A simple hack, but an important one.
 Spending long bursts at your desk can impact productivity.
 Get up every two hours, even if only for a 10-minute fresh air break.

-As a project manager, the main tool of your trade will be your ability to manage several things at once.
-These failsafe steps will only further help to manage an evolving workload.
-Take a step back when you can, to evaluate your work process and refine your approach.
+As a project manager, the primary tool of your trade will be your ability to manage several things at once.
+These failsafe steps will only further help to maintain an evolving workload.
+Take action back when you can, to evaluate your work process and refine your approach.